ccastr13/Blog-TechMuffinDocs/content/collection/day01/02-Development Process/index.md

 date: "2021-01-02"
 excerpt: In this block, we'll use the postcards package to make a single 'about' home page with only R Markdown.
-subtitle: Write and send a single postcard.
+subtitle: The design process,query language, and ER models.
-title: Development Process
+title: Database Development Process
 weight: 2
 ---

-# Chapter 7

 ## Database Development Process
 1. Feasibility Analysis